M Maison Particulière – Historic charm meets personalized luxury on Porto’s most popular pedestrianized street.

 - Area: The hotel is located on one of Porto’s most beautiful and mostly pedestrianized historic streets in the heart of Old Town.
 There are dozens of restaurants, cafes, and bars right on the doorstep, and the majority of the city’s attractions are within 3-20 minutes’ walk, including many of the port wineries on the opposite side of the Douro River.
 The São Bento train station is close by.

 - How to Get There: From the airport, take the metro (purple line E) and ride for 15 stops to the Trindade stop.
-Then change to yellow line D and ride for 2 stops in the Santo Ovídio direction and disembark at the São Bento stop (500m, 6-minute walk).
+Then change to yellow line D and ride for 2 stops in the Santo Ovídio direction and disembark at the São Bento stop (500m).
 The journey costs €2.45.
 If coming by a long-distance intercity train, from the main Campanhã train station take the local train to São Bento station in downtown Porto, right beside the São Bento metro stop.
 From São Bento, the hotel is a 7-minute walk (500m) southwest along the Rua das Flores.
-Alternatively, take the 100 Rumos airport shuttle door-to-door from the airport (from €12 one way), or a taxi (16km, 30-minute drive).
+Alternatively, take the 100 Rumos airport shuttle door-to-door from the airport (from €12 one way), or a taxi (16 km).

 - Handy to: Palácio da Bolsa, São Francisco church, Sé.